 A real skill of leadership is a person’s ability to empower the team to demonstrate the courage to act and execute on the strategy; to make the ongoing decisions that allow for excellent execution.
 This courage is transferred to others naturally when the leader communication resonates with integrity, transparency, and purpose.

 Courage transference also requires allowing imperfection to happen.
 Expecting 100% perfect at all times is an impossible goal and stifles innovation and appropriate risk-taking.
 What is not acceptable is a disastrous result.
 To attain success, while allowing for imperfections, takes honest communication about what is broken or what mistakes were made.
 These frank conversations will enable the problem to be corrected immediately, so the damage to the outcome is mitigated.
 It also requires continual testing and verifying to ensure issues, mistakes, and challenges are uncovered as early in the process as possible.

-The last element of leadership is inspiration; getting the right people, on the right job, with appropriate deadlines and keeping them energized to execute expertly.
-This is only done with honest feedback, recognition and correction, in real-time.
+The last element of leadership is to inspire people; getting the right people, on the right job, with appropriate deadlines and keeping them energized to execute expertly.
+Inspiration is accomplished with honest feedback, recognition, and correction, in real-time.
 This can be done via email, but face-to-face is more powerful.
-Over reliance on electronic communication can undermine a leader’s best intentions.
-Everyone likes and needs to feel a personal connection to their leader when they are expected to assume the courage to do their job expertly and communicate honestly.
-The bigger the strategy the more critical the personal Connection.
+Over-reliance on electronic communication can undermine a leader’s best intentions.
+Everyone likes and needs to feel a personal connection to their leader when they are expected to assume the courage to do their job expertly and communicate honestly — the bigger the strategic challenge, the more critical the personal Connection.
 Employees are inspired by people, not emails or text messages.